 A decision to vary a family preservation order can be:

-- Connected with implementation of the case plan, that is, the action specified in the condition is no longer appropriate, for example, the treatment has ended, the agency is no longer prepared to provide the service, the family has achieved the goal and so on.
+- Connected with implementation of the case plan, that is, the action specified in the condition is no longer appropriate, for example, the treatment has ended, the agency is no longer prepared to provide the service, the family has achieved the goal

 An application to vary an order does not have any effect on the expiry date of the order, that is, it does not hold the order in force beyond its expiry date.
-If an application to vary a family preservation order is before the Court when the expiry date approaches, a separate relevant application will be needed if the child continues to be in need of protection.
+If an application to vary a family preservation order is before the Children’s Court when the expiry date approaches, a separate relevant application will be needed if the child continues to be in need of protection.

 Can a family preservation order be revoked?